AP 100

 What Are the Most Common Small Business Security Threats?

-Forced entry and burglary
+Forced Entry and Burglary

 Commercial burglary involves the act of breaking and entering into a business with the goal of stealing valuable items.
+This form of breaking and entering is typically done at night, when businesses are closed and the lack of light and foot traffic makes it easier for criminals to hide.

 While some commercial burglars prefer to target specific types of businesses, such as high-end retail stores, many criminals don’t discriminate — they simply look for vulnerable businesses to target and take whatever they can get their hands on.